heilaaks/snippy/docs/source/development.rst

 Installation
 ------------

-The instructions are tested with Fedora 30 and Bash shell because author does the development on Fedora.
-There are also draft examples for Ubuntu and Debian.
+The instructions are tested with Fedora 30 and Bash shell.
+There are also installation instructions for Ubuntu and Debian Linux distributions.

 .. note::